BalazsMikola/images-in-readme/README.md

 # images-in-readme
-Use this repo to host images in other repositories readmes
+This repo is for hosting images to other repositories